TaylorTMusic/MIDI2GPIO/README.md

 You can find out notes and their assigned midi note numbers here: http://cote.cc/w/wp-content/uploads/drupal/blog/logic-midi-note-numbers.png

+I've included my pre-built Ableton racks for controling glasses through incoming audio.
+Place 'MIDI2GPIO Audio Capture' on the audio channel you would like to use to drive LED's 1-3.
+Place MIDI2GPIO Control on a new MIDI track with the MIDI output assigned to your Raspberry Pi.
+You must have MAX for Live Installed due to some modules that capture the peak of an audio singal and send a MIDI note once triggered.
+This emulates those light up T-Shirts and Hats you find at festivals, fairs, raves, etc.

 If you have any questions or ideas to expand this project feel free to reach out to me!